binhonglee/wings/docs/config.md

 ## header: `[]str`

 This is the header comment to be added to the generated files.
 The array of strings will be joined with a `\n` character so you can have multiline comment by having each line of comment as a separate string in this array.
+If you have `{#SOURCE_FILE}` included in there, it will be replaced with the path to the source wings file where this is generated from.

 ```json
 {